JulienBalestra/openstack_kubernetes/README.md

 # Fleet for Kubernetes - Rktnetes

-NOTE: Under development and lot of issues to fix, like systemd-udev

 Based on the Fleet stack, this stack append:

 * AutoScalingGroup of 3 Kubemaster (api-server)